Subordination for sequentially equicontinuous equibounded $C_0$-semigroups: Applications

-\begin{remark} The main difference between bi-continuous and $C_0$-semigroups in Banach spaces is the densely defined generator.
-In fact, generators of bi-continuous semigroups are Hille-Yosida operators by \cite[Proposition 10]{kuehnemund2003} while densely defined Hille-Yosida operators are precisely the generators of $C_0$-semigroups.
-Hence, the entire theory is only of interest in non-reflexive Banach spaces since all sectorial operators, and especially Hille-Yosida operators, in reflexive Banach spaces are densely defined. \end{remark}
+\begin{remark} Note that generators of bi-continuous semigroups are Hille--Yosida operators by \cite[Proposition 10]{kuehnemund2003} while densely defined Hille--Yosida operators are precisely the generators of $C_0$-semigroups on Banach spaces $(X, \tau_{\norm{\cdot}})$.
+Moreover, in reflexive Banach spaces, Hille--Yosida operators are always densely defined. \end{remark}